Azure-Samples/active-directory-dotnet-native-multitarget/README.md

 - An Azure subscription (a free trial is sufficient)

 Every Azure subscription has an associated Azure Active Directory tenant.
 If you don't already have an Azure subscription, you can get a free subscription by signing up at [https://azure.microsoft.com](https://azure.microsoft.com).
 All of the Azure AD features used by this sample are available free of charge.
+This sample will not work with a Microsoft account (formerly Windows Live account).
+Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.

 ### Step 1: Set up your Xamarin development environment